A wise son maketh a glad father: but a foolish son is the heaviness of his mother. Prov. 10:1

 Let's take a look at David's family.
 Amnon rapes Tamar, his half-sister and forever ruins her life.
-Absalom, his older brother, finds out about it, two years later, and has his brother Amnon killed.
+Absalom, his older brother, finds out about it, he waits two years, and has his brother Amnon killed.
 Absalom sleeps with his father's concubines in the face of all Israel, in plain sight, and forms a coo against his own father, King David.
 Adonijah makes several attempts to prevent his younger brother, Solomon, from becoming king.
 Adonijah was older and normally he would have been next in line for the throne, but God decided differently.
 God chose Solomon to be king.
 Solomon had to sternly address his own mother on the issue of her son Adonijah who tried to use her to get the position he so coveted.

 Solomon saw or knew some things within his own family that was unreal, horrible, and destructive.
 There was jealousy, envy, evil, and treacherous behavior, crimes, sexual assaults, murder, lies, and deception.
 What older sibling could he look to for advice let alone godly advice?
 He saw the character and the lack of integrity his brothers had.

 Some of us have experienced negative things within our own family that have forever impacted our lives.
 It does happen, more often than not.
 Just like God did in David's household, He does for others.
 In the midst of all the murder and mayhem, God raises up a Solomon!